- Base camp

 - Camp 3

 Despite what the name suggests, base camp is far from the base of the mountain.
-On a typical big climb, Ballinger and Harrington and their team will helicopter in at around 2,700 metres — roughly the highest you can go without acclimatisation.
-From there, it’s a seven-to-eight-day trek to base camp at 4,900 metres.
+On a typical big climb, Ballinger and Harrington and their team will helicopter in at around 2,700 meters — roughly the highest one can go without acclimatization.
+From there it’s a seven-to-eight-day trek to base camp at 4,900 meters.
 This is where they’ll spend several weeks letting their bodies build up red blood cells to adjust to the lower oxygen levels.

-Base camp is also where Ballinger and Harrington use their iPad to start blogging, posting photos and making updates on social media.
-In the past, recounting their story would have had to wait weeks until they returned to civilisation, but now they can edit and upload photos and videos straight from camp on the iPad.
+Base camp is also where Ballinger and Harrington use their iPad to start blogging, posting photos, and making updates on social media.
+In the past, recounting their story would have had to wait weeks until they returned to civilization, but now they can edit and upload photos and videos right from camp on the iPad.

 At each stage of the climb, Ballinger and Harrington reduce the gear in their packs.
 So as the climb becomes more difficult, they’re carrying only the most essential tools.
 And because it’s a crucial part of how they navigate the mountain safely, the iPad makes it all the way to the top.

-“I’ve only summited about 50 per cent of the mountains I’ve tried,” says Ballinger.
+“I’ve only summited about 50 percent of the mountains I’ve tried,” says Ballinger.
 When they do reach the summit, it’s an incredible moment — but then there’s the matter of proving it.
-“Chronicling” an ascent requires convincing evidence for government agents and mountaineering organisations.
+“Chronicling” an ascent requires convincing evidence for government agents and mountaineering organizations.
 Ballinger and Harrington use Gaia GPS on their iPad to find the exact true summit point and to drop a geotagged pin for the world to see.
-By planting this virtual flag, they create a verifiable record that they were there.
+By planting this virtual flag they create a verifiable record that they were there.